Table of Contents

 - Third parties.
 We may receive your name and contact details from an existing customer who invites you to use a Service or through a referral arrangement with our business partners.
 We may also source marketing lists from third parties which contain personal information (i.e. Identity Data and Contact Data) about those that might be interested in our services.

-Where we are a data controller in respect of your personal information, we are required by European data protection laws to be clear about the purposes for which we are processing that personal information and our lawful basis for doing so.
+In compliance with certain privacy laws, we must ensure we are clear about the purposes for which we are processing that personal data and our lawful basis for doing so.

-We set out below, in a table format, a description of the ways we plan to use your personal information in our capacity as a data controller.
+We set out below, in a table format, a description of the ways we plan to use your personal data in our capacity as a data controller.

 |For marketing and communication purposes such as making suggestions and recommendations to you about goods or services that may be of interest to you.||Necessary for our legitimate interests to develop our products/services and grow our business|